 Provide a work schedule with dates for the items listed below.
-Please consider that work cannot begin until the grant agreement is executed.
-Awarded grants will have until September 30, 2024 to complete the project work.
+Please consider that work cannot begin until the grant agreement is executed; assume an April 2024 date for execution of the grant agreement.
+Awarded grants will have until September 30, 2025 to complete the project work.

-Quarterly Progress Reports must be submitted to the SHPO every January 15, April 15, July 15, and September 15 during the grant period.
+Quarterly Progress Reports must be submitted to the SHPO every January 15, April 15, July 15, and October 15 during the grant period.